hyunwoongko/kss/README.md

 - text (`Union[str, List[str], Tuple[str]]`): single text or list of texts
 - descriptive (`bool`): return descriptive pronunciation, the 'descriptive' means a real-life pronunciation
 - group_vowels (`bool`): If True, the vowels of the identical sound are normalized. (e.g. ㅒ -> ㅖ)
-- to_syllable: If True, hangul letters or jamo are assembled to form syllables.
+- to_syllable (`bool`): If True, hangul letters or jamo are assembled to form syllables.
 - convert_english_to_hangul_phonemes (`bool`): If True, convert English to Hangul phonemes
 - convert_numbers_to_hangul_phonemes (`bool`): If True, convert numbers to Hangul phonemes
 - num_workers (`Union[int, str]`): the number of multiprocessing workers